 About breast cancer

-Research is the only way to stop women and men dying from the disease.
-Better understanding of how tumours originate, grow and spread results in better ways to prevent and treat breast cancer.
+Targeted, world-class research is the only way to stop women and men dying from breast cancer.
+By gaining a better understanding of how breast cancer tumours originate, grow and spread, we can find better ways to prevent and treat them.